wdclem/Docker/README.md

 Ahen you set up a link, you create a conduit between a source container and a recipient container.
 The recipient can then access select data about the source.
-Check http://localhost:8080 it should display a wordpress installer
+Check http://localhost:8080 it should display a wordpress installer You can also setup the database directly using WORDPRESS_DB_HOST/USER ...
 12

 https://omarghader.github.io/docker-tutorial-phpmyadmin-and-mysql-server/
 docker run --name roach-warden -d --link spawning-pool:db -p 8081:80 phpmyadmin/phpmyadmin

 Phpmyadmin must point to MySQL Server in order to work.
-To run the container use docker run --name myadmin -d --link mysql:db -p 8080:80 phpmyadmin/phpmyadmin (the previous command in our case)
+To run the container use docker run --name myadmin -d --link mysql:db -p 8080:80 phpmyadmin/phpmyadmin
+(the previous command in our case)
 On http://localhost:8081 you should have a phpMyAdmin prompt